Can You Ask Patients for Reviews? A Legal & Ethical Guide (2025 Edition)

 Components of a smart review strategy:

-• Monthly goals (e.g., 10 new reviews/month)
+• Monthly goals (e.g., 10 new clients feedback entries per month)

 • Diversified platforms (Google, Healthgrades, Zocdoc)